She Believes in Me: Ronan Keating version

-"She Believes in Me" served as the second single from Irish singer-songwriter Ronan Keating's third studio album, Turn It On (2003).
+Irish singer-songwriter Ronan Keating recorded a cover of "She Believes in Me", retitled "She Believes (In Me)", for his third studio album, Turn It On (2003).
 The song was released on February 9, 2004, peaking at number two on the UK Singles Chart.
 It was successful elsewhere, reaching the top 30 in Austria, Germany, and Ireland.
 Keating's version of the song slightly alters the lyrics from the original version.